fanhuan/script/README.md

 Summary of scripts
 ======

+### AAAAAAA.*

+My stupid way of saving useful snippets of code in various languages.
+I am an old lady after all.

 ### aaf\_pairwise_onepair.py
 use to be named aaf_pairwise.py.
 It takes a directory that only contains one pair of samples and calculates the distances between them.